Easy Layered Nilla Wafer Banana Pudding Trifle

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

 The homemade creamy pudding (no instant pudding here!) is layered with sweet bananas, crunchy vanilla wafers, and Cool Whip whipped cream making for a decadent and satisfying treat.
-Whether you’re serving it for a potluck, a birthday party, or just a weeknight dessert, this banana pudding is sure to be a hit, and it’s even better the next day!
+Whether you’re serving it for a potluck, a birthday party, or just a weeknight dessert, this no bake banana dessert is sure to be a hit, and it’s even better the next day!

 This pudding is among the most popular of the custardy desserts I feature here on Not Entirely Average.
-This sweet joins the likes of Lemon Pudding Cakes, my method for jasmine custard in these Cream Puffs, and Russian Crème Custard.
+This sweet joins the likes of Lemon Pudding Cakes, this scrummy apple pudding cake, and Cream Puffs with Jasmine Custard.

 Why You’ll Love This Recipe